Recently, Qwen3.5 has been one of the hottest models in the community. It’s a vision language model that’s relatively small and performs well

 On top of that, the 27B model is dense, so inference is slower than the 35B MoE (Mixture of Experts) model.

-For context, I’m running these on my Mac mini with M4 Pro chip, 14-core CPU, 20-core GPU and 64GB RAM.
+For context, I’m running these on my Mac mini with an M4 Pro chip, a 14-core CPU, a 20-core GPU, and 64GB RAM.

 Qwen3.5